DataDog/hiring-engineers/answers.md

 # Introduction

+# Questions

+Please provide screenshots and code snippets for all steps.

 # Prerequisites - Setup the environment

+You can utilize any OS/host that you would like to complete this exercise.
+However, we recommend one of the following approaches:

+* You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
+[Here are instructions](https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md#vagrant) for setting up a Vagrant Ubuntu VM.
+We strongly recommend using minimum `v.
+16.04` to avoid dependency issues.
+* You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.

+Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

 To avoid any compatibility or dependency issues I used an Ubuntu 16.04 VM running on Virtual Box using a Vagrant image.
 I already had a datadog trial account that was expired, and I requested to extend it in order to run the Challenge.